'You will never let this country remain in peace,' says SC junking plea for worship at Ayodhya site

 "You will never let this country remain in peace," says SC junking plea for worship at Ayodhya site

-New Delhi, Apr 12: "You will never let this country remain in peace," the Supreme Court said Friday while dismissing a plea seeking permission to carry out religious activities in nine ancient temples situated on the undisputed acquired land adjacent to Ram Janambhoomi-Babri Masjid site at Ayodhya.
+New Delhi, Apr 12: "You will never let this country remain in peace," the Supreme Court said on Friday while dismissing a plea seeking permission to carry out religious activities in nine ancient temples situated on the undisputed acquired land adjacent to Ram Janambhoomi-Babri Masjid site at Ayodhya.

 "There will always be something," said a bench comprising Chief Justice Ranjan Gogoi and Justice Sanjiv Khanna.